JojoRami/hello-world/README.md

 gaming, music, movies, and especially media where various voices and experiences are included.

 I appreciate honesty, and also goofiness and dry humor  ^_^

+Edit 02-11-23 : This is very cool to see this 6 years later.
+I completely forgot I set this up.